alejbarros/Udacity_Matching_Game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+##Instructions to play game

+* Click on a card you wish.
+* Try revealing cards and working your memory to remember each unveiled card.
+* Match cards properly with fewer moves and in faster time.

+##Rules of Rating stars

+* If you solve the matching game with less ten moves you win 3 stars in your performance.
+* If you solve the matching game between eleven and twenty moves you win 2 stars in your performance.
+* if you solve the matching game with more than twenty moves you win 1 star in your performance.